Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

 Talk contents
 --------
 The talk will aim to introduce these tools and give some practical examples.
 Once completed it will be shown how easy it is to publish your work to various formats.
-Some of the topics covered in the talk are lister below:
+Some of the topics covered in the talk are listed below:

 item   | description
 ---- |  -------
-ipython | quick intro to ipython and the notebook setup  | set up your environment / get the talk files notebook basics | navigate the notebook notebook magics | special notebook commands that can be very usefull getting input   | as from IPython 1.00 getting input from sdtin is possible local files | how to link to local files in the notebook directory plotting	| how to create beautifull inline plots symbolic math | quick demo of sympy model pandas  | quick intro to pandas dataframe typsetting | include markdown, Latex via MathJax
+ipython | quick intro to ipython and the notebook setup  | set up your environment / get the talk files notebook basics | navigate the notebook notebook magic’s | special notebook commands that can be very useful getting input   | as from IPython 1.00 getting input from sdtin is possible local files | how to link to local files in the notebook directory plotting	| how to create beautiful inline plots symbolic math | quick demo of sympy model pandas  | quick intro to pandas dataframe typsetting | include markdown, Latex via MathJax